 Further declines to 70%, 90% & 100% of the maximum acceptable decline will trigger Phase III, IV & V controls respectively, mandating additional cutbacks in irrigated acreage and increased spacing limits for new wells.
-Complete details of the controls are available in district publications.
-Because of the differences in the aquifer depth and conditions, it is conceivable that some areas could be in the higher phases while other areas may always be in Phase I.
+Because of the differences in the aquifer depth and conditions, some areas could be in the higher phases while other areas may always be in Phase I.

-Changes to Rules & Regulations In 2017, the two major changes were cease & desist enforcement procedures and removal of the 2 in 10 irrigation rule.
-An order was issued in September 2018 for the following changes to take effect November 1, 2018: added new language regarding wells and added a timeline for staff to receive transfer applications.
-The order also increases the number of years that transfers are not allowed from 2 to 5 years within a GWMA, where declines are more than the 25% allowable level.
+Changes to Rules & Regulations In 2017, the two major changes were the enforcement of cease & desist procedures and removal of the 2 in 10 irrigation rule.
+Additions made in 2018: language regarding wells, a timeline for transfer applications, changed the number of years transfers are not allowed from 2 to 5 years within a GWMA where declines are more than the 25% allowable level.
+Water Quantity Page